-Visa Required: Citizens from select countries can travel to Brunei without visa (only valid passport required) such as Austria, USA, Spain, Ireland, and many more.
-Other countries get access for 30 days without visa (including New Zealand, Singapore, and Norway) and a few others are granted visa upon arrival for a maximum of 30 days.
+Visa Required: Citizens from select countries can travel to Brunei without a visa (only valid passport required) such as Austria, the USA, Spain, Ireland, and many more.
+Other countries get access for 30 days without a visa (including New Zealand, Singapore, and Norway) and a few others are granted a visa upon arrival for a maximum of 30 days.
 For Iranian residents, a 30-day stay is allowed for diplomatic and official passports only.
 For more details in visa requirements for travel to Brunei, visit this link.

 Driving: The people of Brunei use the left side of the road when driving.

 International Driver’s License Accepted?
-You can use foreign issued driver’s license or an international driving permit to drive in Brunei for up to 3 months’ period.
+You can use a foreign issued driver’s license or an international driving permit to drive in Brunei for up to 3 months’ period.

 Dress Brunei is officially a Muslim country.
 While Sharia law in Brunei banning shorts and requiring shoulders and arms to be covered only applies to Muslims in the country, it would be prudent for both sexes to dress modestly.

 Crime: There is a medium level of concern for crimes in Brunei.
 There is a lack of freedom of the press, and the government has not been forthcoming with their statistics.
-What has been reported shows property crime being the most common crime, and only 21% of cases were solved.
+What has been reported shows property crime is the most common crime, and only 21% of cases were solved.
 Brunei is a destination for victims of human trafficking.
 While Brunei has made human trafficking illegal, no one has ever been prosecuted under their 2004 law.